hannmann/Hw4/README.md

 # Hw4

-# The group consists of Nicolas Rauth & Hannes Schiemann
+# The group consists of the members Nicolas Rauth & Hannes Schiemann